Press ESC to close

 And now, for the most important thing you will buy: travel insurance.
 It is not optional.
 A medical emergency abroad can be financially catastrophic.
 A good policy covers medical expenses, trip cancellation, lost luggage, and more.
 Read the policy details carefully.
 It is the best money you will ever spend for peace of mind.

-Phase 4: The Final Countdown (The Week Before)
+The Final Countdown (The Week Before)

 The excitement is building!
 It’s time for the final preparations that will make your trip smooth from the moment you leave home.